Cellular Dynamics in Cancer

 Understanding cellular plasticity from multiple angles

-CRC 1709 is structured into research areas focusing on cell-intrinsic mechanisms, cell-extrinsic influences and shared technology platforms.
+CRC1709 is structured into research areas focusing on cell-intrinsic mechanisms, cell-extrinsic influences, and shared technology platforms.

 Cell Intrinsic Factors (Area A)

-We investigate the molecular mechanisms inside cancer cells — including epigenetics, metabolism, RNA modification, and lineage identity — that drive cellular plasticity in myeloid malignancies.
+We investigate the molecular mechanisms inside cancer cells, including epigenetics, metabolism, RNA modification, and lineage identity, that drive cellular plasticity in myeloid malignancies.

 Cell Extrinsic Factors (Area B)